debug-ito/greskell/README.md

   --   `shouldBe` "g.V().hasLabel(\"person\").out(\"created\").out(\"knows\")"
 ```

-## Write properties into the graph
+## Write and read properties to/from the graph

-To write properties of graph elements into the database, you use ".property" step of Gremlin. greskell also offers some utility functions to make it a little easier.
+Writing and reading complex properties to/from the graph database is a little tricky.
+This section explains how we do that with greskell.

-First, define a data type for your application, and its corresponding vertex type.
+As a prelude for this section, we import the following modules first.

 ```haskell graph_io
 import Control.Exception.Safe (bracket)